arthur-e/flux-python-api/SCHEMA.md

     "bboxmd5": String,          // MD5 Hash

     "bbox": [Number() minx, miny, maxx, maxy],

+    "precision": Number,        // Used with univariate (single-valued) input
+                                //  i.e. only one variable in input data;
+                                //  the decimal precision to apply to the "values"
+                                //  and "errors" parameters, if not specified
+                                //  elsewhere

     "stats": {                  // Summary statistics for the population "values": {             //  of each parameter; must include the "values"